 HIV, AIDS, and Sexually Transmitted Infections

-Every 24 hours, an estimated 7,000 people are infected with HIV, and more than 1 million contract a sexually transmitted infection (STI).
-Currently, an estimated 33.3 million people are living with HIV, and in Sub-Saharan Africa—the region hit hardest by the pandemic—the majority of 15- to 24-year-olds living with HIV are female.
-Today, 23% of all people living with HIV are under age 24, while 35% of all new infections happen among people between 15 to 24 years of age.
+Every day, an estimated 5,400 people become infected with HIV globally, and more than 1 million contract a sexually transmitted infection (STI).
+Currently, an estimated 37 million people are living with HIV, more than two-thirds of whom live in Sub-Saharan Africa.
+While new cases have been reported in all regions of the world, approximately 68% are in Sub-Saharan Africa and 40% of all new infections happen among people under the age of 25.
+Women account for more than half the total number of people living with HIV in sub-Saharan Africa.
 Clearly, the need for quality HIV, AIDS, and STI services is more important than ever.

-While HIV treatment is becoming more widely available in developed countries, such treatment still eludes many people living in the world’s poorest communities.
-Currently, health care systems in most of the developing world struggle to provide even the most basic health services.
-In these places, not only is medication often unavailable, but health care providers are not adequately trained to help clients prevent HIV or STIs or to treat or counsel men and women living with HIV or AIDS.
+While HIV treatment is becoming more widely available globally, such treatment still eludes many people living in the world’s poorest communities.
+Health care systems in many developing countries struggle to provide even basic health services.
+Although many more people have started HIV care and treatment in the past few years, there are still many challenges; not only is medication often unavailable in some places, but there are not adequate numbers of health care providers trained to help clients prevent HIV or STIs or to treat or counsel men and women living with HIV or AIDS.
 Additionally, health workers often discriminate against people living with HIV and perpetuate the stigma surrounding HIV in their workplaces and communities.

 - Improving access to critical HIV services, including HIV counseling and testing; HIV treatment, care, and support; and prevention of mother-to-child transmission of HIV